A qualified retirement plan provides numerous benefits, including future financial stability, tax deferrals, and talent retention.

 Prevailing wage plans help retain quality employees, bid jobs more competitively, and provide an opportunity for retirement savings.
 They include two parts – the base pay and a separate, per-hour wage, called fringe.
 The fringe can either be given to contractors as part of their wage in cash, OR it can be used to fund a qualified retirement plan, which make the dollars exempt from all payroll taxes.
 Check out our Prevailing Wage Overview for more information.

 In a profit sharing plan, the employer can decide to make contributions on a year-by-year basis.
 There is generally no minimum amount required.
 Each contribution is flexible based on the profit of the business that year.
-These plans are often used in conjunction with 401(k) plans and are subject to IRS limits.
+Additionally, these plans are often used in conjunction with 401(k) plans and are subject to IRS limits.

 Defined benefit (DB) plans are characterized by the benefit paid out at retirement for participants.
 The employer is the sole funder for the plan and contributes each year to meet the ultimate benefit goal.